HANCORE-linux/omarchy-batou-theme/README.md

 # Batou
-A primary male character in the Ghost in the Shell franchise, the second best melee fighter in Section 9, and second in command behind Major Motoko Kusanagi.
-Theme is for https://omarchy.org/.
+A dark, moody theme inspired by Batou’s car and the opening scene of Ghost in the Shell.
+Muted greys and cold blues echo the cyberpunk tone and tactical precision of Section 9.
+Designed for omarchy.org with a focus on clarity, depth, and minimal distraction.

-- Theme created with aether https://github.com/bjarneo/aether <br>
+Theme created with aether https://github.com/bjarneo/aether <br>

 # Screenshots
 <img width="1921" height="1081" alt="screenshot-2025-10-20_08-31-56" src="https://github.com/user-attachments/assets/7cd0626a-b6b1-49a2-9478-f0bc12b99fde" />